scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 **Completion rate** | **User satisfaction** | **Cost per [application]** | **Adoption**
 --- | --- | --- | ---

+In  fact, we could take this further and start measuring a single score worked out something like the following:

+\frac{k!(n-k)!}{n!}

 ## Notes